 About sentinel lymph node biopsy used in breast cancer staging.

-A Quick overview of the sentinel lymph node biopsy technique
+A Quick overview of the sentinel lymph nodes in breast biopsy technique

 A sentinel lymph node biopsy is a procedure that was developed to identify metastasis (spread of) breast cancer to the underarm lymph nodes (axillary lymph nodes), but without having to do a traditional axillary lymph node dissection.